bambooforest/IntroDataScience_Fall_2022/2_writing_scientific_reports/README.md

 -   <http://rmflight.github.io/posts/2014/07/analyses_as_packages.html>

-This is a bit advanced, nevertheless an interesting approach that we can discuss in class.
+This is a bit advanced, nevertheless an interesting approach that we can discuss in class, if you are interested.

-For now, let’s look for example at a case study that I wrote with [Matthias Urban](https://scholar.google.co.uk/citations?user=CcAwMF8AAAAJ&hl=en) for a [paper](https://doi.org/10.1371/journal.pone.0245522) on the the distribution of
+For now, here is an example of a case study that I wrote with [Matthias Urban](https://scholar.google.co.uk/citations?user=CcAwMF8AAAAJ&hl=en) for a [paper](https://doi.org/10.1371/journal.pone.0245522) on the the distribution of